Eena, The Curse of Wanyaka Cave - Book III

 ugly face somewhat resembled the red-headed beauty lying lifeless in one of the

 stone tombs.
-Her long red hair floated
+Her long red hair floated in the air, giving the impression of a

-eyes.
+bon fire blazing around angry, sparking eyes.
 Eena feared this sister most; she

 had proven herself extremely temperamental.